Elevating Your Design Team - Course overview

 Tailored to your individual needs, select the perfect time slot for you and book the course.

-Assess the morale and engagement of your design team
+Assess the composition and engagement of your design team

 Lead a team through the creation of a Team Charter